Do you crave lots of sleep after stroke and worry that it’s abnormal?

-Jill Bolte Taylor, a neuroscientist who experienced a massive stroke, wrote a book about her 8-year stroke recovery and all the lessons she learned.
+Jill Bolte Taylor, a neuroscientist who experienced a massive stroke, wrote a book called My Stroke of Insight that recounted her 8-year stroke recovery and all the lessons she learned.

-Also, if you’re currently taking medication, then be sure to check their side effects as “difficulty sleeping” could be one of them.
+If you’re currently taking medication, then be sure to check read up on all possible side effects as “difficulty sleeping” could be one of them.

 One of our readers reported that she had trouble sleeping ever since her stroke.
 Then when she finally brought the problem up to her doctor, a simple change in the timing of her medication (taking it in the afternoon instead of right before bed) allowed her to finally get some shut eye!